|Nutrition Facts (per serving)|

 - 1/4 teaspoon cayenne pepper

-- Slice the tofu into 4 thick slabs.
-Or, chop into cubes and place on bamboo skewers.
+Slice the tofu into four thick slabs.
+Or, if you want to grill the tofu on skewers, chop it into cubes and place them on skewers.

-- Preheat an outdoor grill for medium heat.
+Preheat an outdoor grill to medium heat.
 Oil the grate lightly.

-- Place tofu or bamboo skewers on a grill and cook until lightly browned on all sides, basting occasionally with extra marinade.
+Place tofu or bamboo skewers on the grill and cook until lightly browned on all sides (about five minutes), basting occasionally with extra marinade.
+Serve hot.

 - If you make kabobs, choose vegetables such as onions, cherry tomatoes, and red, green, and yellow peppers.
 If you can handle more spice, you can grill jalapenos or other chiles on the kabobs.
 Squares of cilantro lime grilled tofu go great with rice and beans on a traditional Mexican plate.